Vissarion: Biography

 Sergei Anatolyevitch Torop was born in Krasnodar to Anatoly Torop and Nadezhda (née Malashenko).
 At 18, he began compulsory service by enlisting in the Red Army, becoming a sergeant working on building sites in Mongolia, followed by three years as a factory metal worker in Minusinsk, Siberia.
 In the town, he worked as a patrol officer before losing his job in 1989.
 Reported to have gained nine commendations during his five years of service, he was made redundant.

 Torop claims that in 1990 he was "reborn" as Vissarion (meaning "he who gives new life"), claiming to be a returned Jesus Christ.
 In his system this does not make him God, but instead the word of God.
-His religious beliefs combines elements of the Russian Orthodox Church with Buddhism, apocalypticism, collectivism, and ecological values.
+His religious beliefs combine elements of the Russian Orthodox Church with Buddhism, apocalypticism, collectivism, and ecological values.
 Torop founded the Church of the Last Testament in Krasnoyarsk, Siberia in 1991 just before the fall of the USSR.
 He predicted the imminent end of the world with only his followers being saved.

 His followers observe strict regulations, including abstaining from meat, smoking, drinking alcohol, swearing and the use of money.
 The aim of the group is to unite all religions on Earth.
 He replaced Christmas with a feast day on his birthday (14 January) and claimed to possess an ability to heal cancer and AIDS with a touch from his hand.
-The calendar runs from the day in 1961 of Vissarion's birth; the biggest feast day (August 18) originates from his first sermon in 1991.
+The calendar runs from the day of Vissarion's birth in 1961; the biggest feast day (August 18) originates from his first sermon in 1991.

 Tiberkul, the settlement in the Taiga, was established in 1994 on a territory of 2.5 km2, and expanded to several nearby villages, such as those of Petropavlovka and Cheremshanka, at ca. 53°52′N 94°05′E. It has some four thousand inhabitants, following ecological principles.
-The central settlement, also called The Town and The Mountain, has a three-tiered structure: the Town itself (Abode of Dawn), the Heavenly Abode, and the Temple Peak.
-The churches and houses are built from wood by hand, most of the energy used originating from windmills or solar panels.
+The central settlement, also called The Town or The Mountain, has a three-tiered structure: the Town itself (Abode of Dawn), the Heavenly Abode, and the Temple Peak.
+The churches and houses are built from wood by hand, and most of the energy used originates from windmills or solar panels.

 Media coverage

 Since 1992, biographer Vadim Redkin has published an annual volume detailing Vissarion's activities.
 Vissarion has attracted followers from Germany's esoteric subculture, and seven volumes of Vadim's account have been translated into German.

+in 1993, Vissarion appeared at several moments in the documentary Bells from the Deep by Werner Herzog.

-In May 2012, the Vice YouTube channel released "Cult Leader Thinks He's Jesus (Documentary Exclusive)", containing a report by Rocco Castoro, a reporter for Vice in Petropavlovka, and his interview with Vissarion.
+In May 2012, the Vice YouTube channel released "Cult Leader Thinks He's Jesus", containing a report by Rocco Castoro, a reporter for Vice in Petropavlovka, and his interview with Vissarion.
 This was the first time Vissarion had granted an interview in three years.

 In 2018, the Japanese show Hyper Hardboiled Gourmet Report visited the City of the Sun, but did not interview the founder (Vissarion).
-They were able to interview multiple adherents, including children and a sub-founder.
+It was able to interview multiple adherents, including children and a sub-founder.